philote/urban-shadows-pbta/README.md

 # Urban Shadows 2E (PbtA) (Unofficial)

 > [!Warning]
-> This is not a finished module yet.
+> This module is in the early stages of development, use with caution.

 <p align="center">
     <img alt="Foundry Version 12 support" src="https://img.shields.io/badge/Foundry-v12-informational">